xxyzzzq/quex/doc/source/quex-syntax/patterns/re-context-free.rst

      the code of the character with the given Unicode character name.
 This is a shortcut for ``\P{Name=UNICODE CHARACTER NAME}``.
-For possible settings of this character see \cite{Unicode 5.0}.
+For possible settings of this character see :cite:`Unicode2015`.

 .. describe:: \\G{ X }

      the code of the character with the given *General Category* \cite{}.
 This is a shortcut for ``\P{General_Category=X}``.
 Note, that these expressions cannot be used inside quoted strings.
-For possible settings of the ``General_Category`` property, see section <<sec-formal-unicode-properties>>.
+For possible settings of the ``General_Category`` property, see section :ref:`sec-formal-unicode-properties`.

 .. describe:: \\E{ Codec Name }

-     the subset of unicode characters which is covered by the given encoding.
-Using this is particularly helpful to cut out uncovered characters when a encoding engine is used (see :ref:`Engine Codec <sec-engine-encoding>`).
+     the subset of Unicode characters which is covered by the given encoding.
+     Using this is particularly helpful to cut out uncovered characters when a encoding engine is used (see :ref:`sec:engine-encoding`).

-Any character specified as character code, i.e. using `\`, `\x`, `\X`, or `\U` are considered to be unicode code points.
+Any character specified as character code, i.e. using `\`, `\x`, `\X`, or `\U` are considered to be Unicode code points.
 For applications in English spoken cultures this is identical to the ASCII encoding.
-For details about unicode code tables consider the standard \cite{Unicode50}.
-Section
+For details about Unicode code tables consider the standard :ref:`Unicode50`.
+Section :ref:`sec:ucs-properties` gives an overview over the Unicode property system.
-<<sec-formal-ucs-properties>> is dedicated to an introduction to Unicode
-properties.

-Two special rules have to appear isolatedly, out of the context of regular expressions.
-With the following two rules the actions for the incidence of end of file and the failure incidence can be specified:
+Two special expressions are due to the tradition of lex/flex.
+In Quex's terminology they are actually event handlers.
+They are still present in recognition of history and can only be used in the ``mode`` section:

 .. describe:: <<EOF>>

-    the incidence of an end-of-file (end of data-stream).
+    the incidence of an end-of-file (end of data-stream) it is a synonym for the incidence handler ``on_end_of_stream``.

 .. describe:: <<FAIL>>

     the incidence of failure, i.e. no single pattern matched.
-    Note, this rule is of the 'lex' style, but is only available with the quex core engine.

-This syntax is more 'in recognition' of the traditional `lex` syntax.
-In fact the two incidence handlers '`on\_failure`' and '`on\_end\_of\_stream`' are a one-to-one correspondence to what is mentioned above.
-Possibly some later versions will totally dismiss the lex related engine core, and then also these constructs will disappear in favor of the mentioned two incidence handlers.
+It is a synonym for ``on_failure``.

+The incidence handlers ``on_end_of_stream`` and ``on_failure`` are explained in section :ref:`sec:incidence-handlers`.

 .. note::